pharo-spec/smalltodo-example/SmallTODO-Tutorial-1.md

 ## Introduction
 This is a small tutorial to give a first look at the world of Spec2 and developing application with it.
-It should not be taken as a comprehensive guide since a lot of details and feature will be let out explicitly to avoid difficult issues.
+It should not be taken as a comprehensive guide since a lot of details and featurs are left out explicitly to avoid difficult issues.

 We will build a small TODO application that will connect a couple of components and it will show some interesting characteristics.